AMAAI-Lab/Video2Music/README.md

 ## Installation

-This repo is developed using python==3.8.
+This repo is developed using python version 3.8

 ```bash
 apt-get update